2018 MASS Rules

 3. 5″ Minimum Body and Chassis Height At Any Time After Car Is Compressed By Tech.
 Must Come Up To Height Immediately with 5″ Wheel.
 3″ Minimum height for Oil Pan, Sway Bar, Headers.
 Maximum Rear Weight On All Cars 49 Percent Checked Full Of Gas.

 4. Bodies must be steel, absolutely stock appearing, no chopping or lowering of bodies in any way.
-Factory OEM roof must be used, No Late Model Fiberglass Roofs.
-Aftermarket Fiberglass repo roof allowed with weight penalty.
+Factory OEM roof must be used, Aftermarket Roof allowed with weight penalty.
 The top of the rear quarters must be OEM.
 Aftermarket OEM replacement front fenders and lower quarters may be used.
 The hood, deck lid and doors may be aftermarket.
 Any Metal Rear deck must be securely fastened.
 Third generation Camaro’s are allowed in the series.
-No Current Aftermarket LM Body.
 All Bodies must be Tech Man approved.
 Non Approved Stock body is subject up to a 100# pound weight penalty or restrictor plate (Car Will Be Penalized in Quarters ( Rear Quarters, Doors, Front Fender, Roof).
-If you think your body is marginal please text a picture to Ron at 843-496-4792 or email a picture to firstname.lastname@example.org for a ruling before the race day.
+If you are not sure of your bodies extra weight please text a picture to Ron at 843-496-4792 and call for a ruling before the race day.
 Any car that does not meet specifications will be required to add weight and/or restrictor plate.
 If car is too cheated up the street car will be allowed to race in another class at the speedway.

 5. A maximum 5″ tall x 60″ wide spoiler will be allowed (300 max square inches).
 Factory spoilers size allowed.
 A sealed hood scoop will be allowed.
 Rear tail must be enclosed with a stock appearing bumper cover.